Right to Die (film)

 Right to Die is an American drama television film that premiered on NBC on October 12, 1987.
 Directed by Paul Wendkos and written by Phil Penningroth, it is based on articles in The New York Times written by Andrew H. Malcolm.
 The film stars Raquel Welch and Michael Gross, with Bonnie Bartlett, Peter Michael Goetz, and Joanna Miles in supporting roles.
 It was nominated for three Primetime Emmy Awards and Welch was nominated for a Golden Globe Award for her performance.

 Right to Die was one of three films that Welch said she was most proud of.

 Plot

-Emily Bauer is a successful psychologist who is living the ideal family life until she is suddenly diagnosed with the dreaded neurological condition called ALS, better known as Lou Gehrig's disease.
+Emily Bauer is a successful psychologist who is living the ideal family life until she is suddenly diagnosed with ALS, better known as Lou Gehrig's disease.
 In the beginning stages, she puts up a courageous fight against this terrible affliction, but her condition is deteriorating, which eventually leaves her in a vegetative state.
 Emily then pleads with her husband to help her die.